bjartemisund/policy/privacy-policy.md

 > item b.

-* **Transaction information.** Customers that choose to purchase a paid version of the Services provide appear.in (and our payment processors) with billing details such as credit card information, billing email, banking information, location at the time of transaction and/or a billing address.
+* **Transaction information.** Customers that choose to purchase a paid version of the Services provide Whereby (and our payment processors) with billing details such as credit card information, billing email, banking information, location at the time of transaction and/or a billing address.